 - The financial coverage for students who had previously been educated in German institutions, whether they are German citizens or not, will get monthly stipends of €1350 with €100 for research allowance.

-- The amount of award for European Union Students who have not been educated in Germany will get Euro1350 per month and Euro 100 per month as a research allowance.
+- The amount of award for European Union Students who have not been educated in Germany will be given Euro1350 per month and Euro 100 per month as a research allowance.

 - The financial coverage for students who are not EU nationals and have not been educated in German institutions will be granted Euro1200 per month and Euro100 as a research allowance for each month.